40th New York Infantry Regiment: Fair Oaks

 At the Battle of Fair Oaks (Seven Pines) the 40th New York gained considerable recognition for its action on June 1.
 The regiment's commander, Colonel Edward J. Riley, was kicked in the head and thrown by his horse prior to the battle, removing him from the front.
 Lt.
 Col. Thomas W. Egan led the regiment into battle on May 31, and on June 1 ordered a bayonet charge into the 5th and 8th Alabama regiments.
 The Mozart Regiment suffered 96 casualties, including every member of the color guard killed or wounded.
 Following the death of Color Sergeant Joseph Conroy, Color Corporal Robert Grieves, himself severely wounded, planted the flag far out in front of the regiment, before being ordered by Egan to withdraw.

 Gettysburg, Second Day

 The 40th New York played a critical role in the defense of the Federal left flank during the second day at Gettysburg, delaying the approach of Law's Division to Little Round Top.
-Below Devil's Den, the men of the 40th New York were called upon to delay at all costs elements of Benning's Georgia brigade and Law's Alabama brigade, as Confederates began forcing back Hobart Ward's 2nd Brigade of the Third Corps.
+Initially deployed with the rest of the Third Brigade to defend the Wheatfield, Maj.
+Gen. David B. Birney ordered the 40th southeast into the Plum Run valley.
+There the orders were to delay at all costs elements of Benning's Georgia brigade and Law's Alabama brigade, as Confederates began forcing back Hobart Ward's 2nd Brigade of the Third Corps.
 The 40th New York charged seven times down the course of Plum Run, into the boulders of Devil's Den and the Slaughter Pen.